 To use AirPrint, you'll need either an iPad, iPhone or iPod touch.
 You'll also need an AirPrint-enabled printer, a list of which can be found here.
 All of the major printer makers have AirPrint printers, and if you have a recent wireless printer it is likely to be AirPrint enabled.

-Printing using AirPrint is very simple.
-Make sure your printer is on and connected to WiFi.
+Printing from your iPhone or iPad is very simple.
+Just make sure your printer is on and connected to Wi-Fi.

-Now choose whatever you want to print in Mail, Safari, Notes, Photos or any of the other apps that have the arrow sharing icon bottom left.
-Hit that arrow and select Print.
+Now choose whatever you want to print in Mail, Safari, Notes, Photos or any of the other apps that have the sharing icon.
+This can be a square with an arrow pointing out of it, or just a curved arrow.
+Sometimes you have to tap three dots to see extra options which include the sharing icon.

 How to print from iPad or iPhone if you don't have an AirPrint printer